Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/offline/README.md

 - Allows users to add and download on-demand map areas to the device by specifying an area of interest and level of detail.
 - Displays a list of on-demand map areas available on the device that are tied to a specific web map.

-To see OfflineMapAreas in action, check out the [OfflineMapAreas microapp](../../microapps/OfflineMapAreasApp).

 ## Usage

-This state class provides two constructors to initialize the OfflineMapAreas composable using an ArcGISMap or an OfflineMapInfo.
-Therefore, the OfflineMapAreas composable can be used either when the device is connected to or disconnected from the network.
+To use the composable you would need to provide an `OfflineMapState`.
+The state object provides two constructors to initialize the `OfflineMapAreas` composable using an `ArcGISMap` or an `OfflineMapInfo`.
+Therefore, the composable can be used either when the device is connected to or disconnected from the network.

 In other words, the composable can be used in the following situations:
 - When the device is connected to the network…
   - Displays preplanned map areas from a web map that are available for download.
   - When the web map doesn’t contain preplanned map areas, users can add and download on-demand map areas by specifying a geographic area and level of detail.
-  - Use the constructor with ArcGISMap to create the state.
+  - Use the constructor with `ArcGISMap` to create the state.
 - When the device is disconnected from the network…
   - Displays only downloaded map areas by retrieving offline map info from the device.
-  - Use the constructor with OfflineMapInfo to create the state.
+  - Use the constructor with `OfflineMapInfo` to create the state.
 - When the device network connection has changed…
-  - Re-initialize the the state OfflineMapState using the desired constructor.
+  - Re-initialize the the state `OfflineMapState` using the desired constructor.

-#### Workflow example:
+## Workflow example:
 ```kotlin
 val selectedMap = mutableStateOf<ArcGISMap?>(null)